Career Development

 #8.
 Your role has changed for the worse

-If changes to your responsibilities at work have happened subtly and over a long period of time, you might look around one day and realise that your role has completely changed since you started.
-This isn’t always a bad thing as it may have allowed you to discover your hidden talents.
+If changes to your responsibilities at work have happened subtly and over a long period of time, you might look around one day and realise that your role is a completely different one to the job you were hired to do.

 However, if you feel you’ve been pushed into taking on tasks that you don’t enjoy or are not in line with your long-term career goals then it's perfectly reasonable to consider taking on a new opportunity.